MichielfromNL/ESP8266IRFancontroller/README.md

 Diode at input is an IN4001  (high voltage).
 Transistors are 2N2222 , but any NPN will do just fine.

 ### IR led resistor value
 I use a 10 Ohm resistor to limit the IR current.
-IR led has 1.5V forward, Remains 3.3-1.5 = 1.8 volts.
-With 10 Ohms that would be 180mA peak, which is way over its max current of approx 100mA.
-But the IR LED is powered with (38 Khz) pulses, that is why the effective current is much lower and the peaks are very short.
-You see many examples in IR transmitter projects where only 10Ohms is used.
-I checked this in practice, with a higher value the IR light signal is not powerfull enough.\
+See [This link](https://newbedev.com/using-a-transistor-to-get-100ma-on-a-ir-led) for an explanation.
+We need good light, because the IR signal is indirect (reflection) because the fan's IR eye sits opposite of the powerleads.\
+IR led has 1.5V forward, Hfe of the transistor is somewhere about 100.
+With the 1KOhm base resitor, base current = (3.3-0.7)/1000 = 2.6 mA, with a Hfe of 75 we saturate the transistor.
+When saturated, the VCE is about 0.7V.
+So max current is (3.3-1.5-0.7)/10 = 110 mA.
+A bit over the max or the IR led (100mA).
+But since the LED is driven by short 38Khz bursts, the peak current is very short, thus effective current much lower.\
-But if I would rebuild, I would probable use 18 Ohms or so.
+You find many other examples with IR transmitters powerd by a transistor where only 10Ohms is used.
+But if I would rebuild, I would probable try  18 Ohms or so.

 ### Photo resistor
 On the PCB you may have noticed a photoresistor that was not in the schematics.
 The photoresistor is serially wired to a 10K resistor (between gnd and vcc) and connected to Wemos A0, an analog input.
 This is because I wanted to  find out if I can detect if the light is (already) on or off.
 However, that does  not work, the daylight interferes way to much with the light.